 Oils may come from some non-dangerous plants, but essential oils are the most concentrated and potent of all plant extracts.
 The high concentration means it’s easy to ingest toxic levels of these plants in only a few drops of oil.

-Essential oils can provide relief and help individuals from relief from numerous conditions.
-However, all consumers should use them responsibly and with extreme caution.
-Companies like DoTerra and Young Living exist to drive revenue.
+All consumers should use essential oils responsibly and with extreme caution.
+Companies like DoTERRA and Young Living exist to drive revenue.
 The more oil you ingest, the more oil you will buy.
 In their effort to increase their bottom lines, they put consumers at risk of poisoning and even death.